MartinThoma/MartinThoma.github.io/_posts/2016-05-11-probabilistische-planung.md

             <figcaption class="text-center">Pseudocode for the Label correction algorithm</figcaption>
         </figure>

+        Explanation:

+        First `if`: The left hand side is a lower bound to get from start to `v`, to `c` and then to `t`.
+If this lower bound is not lower than either `u` or the distance to `c` directly, then it will not be part of the optimal solution.

         </dd>
     <dt><a href="https://de.wikipedia.org/wiki/Trellis-Code"><dfn id="trellis">Trellis-Diagramm</dfn></a></dt>
     <dd>Eine Diagramm welches anzeigt welche Zustände über die Zeit